 In 2012 Wendy attended Dorset Opera summer school, to be part of the chorus for their productions of Il Trovatore and Suor Angelica and it was an experience which was to change her career path significantly.
 Since then she has studied and trained, taking private lessons and short courses, and performing with local companies to get her to where she is now.

-In 2014 Wendy got a place on the City Lit Opera School course, with Colin Baldy.
+In 2014 Wendy accepted a place on the City Lit Opera School course, with Colin Baldy.
 The training offered was excellent and, combined with private lessons with Colin, Wendy was able to really explore the contralto repertoire which suited her best.

 Her recent performances have included; Ulrica (A Masked Ball), La Zia Principessa (Suor Angelica), Zita (Gianni Schicci) Florence (Albert Herring), Maurya (Riders to the Sea), Lucia (The Theiving Magpie), and Maman / La Libellule (L'enfant et les Sortileges).
 She has worked for various companies including Stanley Opera, Midland Opera, and Harrow Opera.